Syn otechestva

-Syn otechestva (Сын отечества), which translates as Son of the Fatherland, was a Russian literary magazine published in the 19th century in St. Petersburg from 1812 to 1852.
+Syn otechestva (Сын отечества), which translates as Son of the Fatherland, was a Russian literary magazine published in Saint Petersburg from 1812 to 1852.
 It was influential in the development of social thought and literature in Russia.

-The magazine was edited by Nicholas Gretsch between 1812 and 1837.
+The magazine was edited by Nikolai Gretsch between 1812 and 1837.
 His main assistant was Faddei Bulgarin.
-Syn otechestva was Russia's most influential magazine between the Napoleonic wars and the Decembrist Revolt.
-It grew increasingly conservative after Nicholas I's accession to the throne, losing a liberal-minded readership to Sovremennik and Otechestvennye Zapiski.
-In 1837 Gretsch and Bulgarin sold Syn otechestva to Aleksandr Smirdin.
-Later editors included Nikolai Polevoy, Aleksandr Nikitenko, and Osip Senkovsky.
+Syn otechestva was Russia's most influential magazine between the Napoleonic Wars and the Decembrist Revolt.
+It grew increasingly conservative after Nicholas I's accession to the throne, losing liberal-minded readers to Sovremennik and Otechestvennye Zapiski.
+In 1837, Gretsch and Bulgarin sold Syn otechestva to Alexander Smirdin.
+Later editors included Nikolai Polevoy, Alexandr Nikitenko, and Osip Senkovsky.

 Another magazine of the same name was published in Russian from 1856 to 1861 and a newspaper with the same name was published in Russian from 1862 to 1901.